U.S. flag

 Evaluation

-The lab findings discussed below are characteristic of AOSD, but not pathognomonic and hence their presence along with clinical manifestations will help the clinician in establishing the diagnosis after ruling out alternate causes.
+The lab findings discussed below are characteristic of AOSD but are not pathognomonic.
+Therefore, their presence, in conjunction with clinical manifestations, assists the clinician in establishing the diagnosis after ruling out alternate causes.

-Ferritin levels are generally higher than five times the upper limits of normal in patients with AOSD.
-Elevated ferritin suggests the presence of the disease with an 80% sensitivity and 46% specificity.
-If combined with a decrease in the proportion of glycosylated ferritin <20%, the specificity will rise to 93%.
+Ferritin levels typically exceed five times the upper limits of normal in patients with AOSD.
+An elevated ferritin level indicates the presence of the disease with an 80% sensitivity and 46% specificity.
+When coupled with a decrease in the proportion of glycosylated ferritin (<20%), the specificity increases to 93%.
+Ferritin levels are also monitored during treatment.[17]

-Radiographs early in the disease typically are either normal or show slight joint space narrowing or periarticular osteopenia.
-Narrowing of the wrist carpometacarpal and intercarpal joint spaces which may progress to bone ankylosis is a classic radiographic finding of adult-onset Still disease (AOSD) [17][18].
+Radiographs in the early stages of the disease are typically either normal or may reveal slight joint space narrowing or periarticular osteopenia.[4]
+A classic radiographic finding of AOSD involves narrowing the wrist carpometacarpal and intercarpal joint spaces, which may progress to bone ankylosis.[19][20]

 Treatment / Management

-Mild disease presents with fevers, rash, arthralgia, or mild arthritis.
-Patients with mild disease may respond to NSAIDs alone, but most of them require at least a low dose of glucocorticoid for better control.
-The dose of NSAIDs is in the anti-inflammatory range.
+Mild disease presentation in AOSD is characterized by symptoms such as fevers, rash, arthralgia, or mild arthritis.
+While some patients with mild disease may respond to nonsteroidal anti-inflammatory drugs (NSAIDs) alone, most benefit from at least a low dose of glucocorticoid for better control.
+Typical choices include:

-Most patients with AOSD are eventually able to stop therapy.
-Some may have a "monocyclic" form of AOSD.
-There are no available protocols for tapering and discontinuation of disease-modifying antirheumatic drugs.
+Most patients with AOSD eventually achieve the ability to discontinue therapy.
+Some may experience a monocyclic form of AOSD.
+There are no established protocols for tapering and discontinuing disease-modifying antirheumatic drugs.

 Differential Diagnosis

-Among infectious etiologies, many acute viral infections including parvovirus B19, hepatitis, and others may cause symptoms similar to AOSD.
-Bacteremia can also cause fever, elevated white cell count, and acute phase reactants.
+Among infectious etiologies, several acute viral infections, including parvovirus B19, hepatitis, and others, can produce symptoms similar to AOSD.
+Bacteremia can also cause fever, elevated white blood cell (WBC) count, and acute phase reactants.

-Among rheumatologic diseases include systemic lupus erythematosus (SLE), rheumatoid arthritis (RA) and reactive arthritis also cause elevation of acute phase reactants.
-Vasculitic disorders, like polyarteritis nodosa (PAN), which present with fever, arthralgia, skin lesions, and pain in the abdomen can also mimic AOSD.
+Among rheumatologic diseases, systemic lupus erythematosus (SLE), rheumatoid arthritis (RA), and reactive arthritis can also cause elevation of acute phase reactants.
+Vasculitic disorders, like polyarteritis nodosa (PAN), presenting with fever, arthralgia, skin lesions, and abdominal pain, may also mimic AOSD.

-Malignancy, especially lymphomas may mimic AOSD given the features of lymphadenopathy, fever, and leukocytosis.
+Malignancy, especially lymphomas, can mimic AOSD due to shared features of lymphadenopathy, fever, and leukocytosis.

 Prognosis

-The course of AOSD generally follows one of the three patterns - self-limited illness, intermittent flares or chronic Still disease.
-There are several predictors for the chronicity of the disease and the unfavorable outcomes.
-It includes the presence of an erosive polyarthritis at the time of presentation and involvement of shoulders or hips [3][24][10].
-The need for systemic glucocorticoids for more than two years before routine use of biologics is also considered a poor prognostic marker.
+The course of AOSD generally aligns with 1 of 3 patterns: self-limited illness, intermittent flares, or chronic Still disease.
+Predictors for chronicity and unfavorable outcomes include the presence of erosive polyarthritis at the time of presentation and involvement of shoulders or hips.[4][12][22]
+Additionally, the need for systemic glucocorticoids for more than 2 years before routine use of biologics is also considered a poor prognostic marker.

 Complications